top of page

 I am grateful that I get to practice this mysterious, magnificent ancient craft, that the feathered thing in me sometimes gets to sing duets with mermaids.

-Grateful even though one of the organizers implied that my (mermaid/siren) designs derive from the logo of that greedy, past its prime, Seattle origins coffee shop company who stole their design from a Roman coin.
-Ignorance, stupidity and that glaring lack of classical education in this country rears its head again, even in the historic Garcia Opera House.
+Grateful even though one of the organizers implied that my (mermaid/siren) designs derive from the logo of that greedy, past its prime, gone corporate corrupt, Seattle origins coffee shop company who stole their design from a way way older siren image, variously attributed to a Roman coin, a temple mosaic or a Norse melusine woodcut.
+Ignorance, stupidity and a glaring lack of classical education in this country rears its head again, even in the historic Garcia Opera House.

 Grateful that sometimes the mermaids sing, sometimes even to me, in spite of what old, flannel trousered TS said.